-Some people should not get these vaccines
+Some people should not get this vaccine

-Tell the person who is giving you the vaccine:

-- If you have any severe, life-threatening allergies.
-If you have ever had a life-threatening allergic reaction after a previous dose of serogroup B meningococcal vaccine, or if you have a severe allergy to any part of this vaccine, you should not get the vaccine.
-Tell your health care provider if you have any severe allergies that you know of, including a severe allergy to latex.
-He or she can tell you about the vaccine's ingredients. - If you are pregnant or breastfeeding.
+Tell the person who is giving you the vaccine if you have any severe, life-threatening allergies.
+If you have ever had a life-threatening allergic reaction after a previous dose of meningococcal ACWY vaccine, or if you have a severe allergy to any part of this vaccine, you should not get this vaccine.
+Your provider can tell you about the vaccine's ingredients.